-In such a case, you need to calculate the kinetic energy from the famous Einstein's E = mc² equation.
-This equation describes the total (i.e. both potential and kinetic) energy of the body.
-To obtain the relativistic kinetic energy, you need to subtract the potential energy from the total energy:
+In such a case, you must calculate the kinetic energy from Einstein's famous E = mc² equation.
+This equation describes the total (i.e., both potential and kinetic) energy of the body.
+To obtain the relativistic kinetic energy, you need to subtract the potential energy (previously found with the potential energy formula) from the total energy:

-- m₀ is the rest mass of the object.
+- is the rest mass of the object.

-Rest mass m₀ differs from the regular mass m. m₀ describes the mass of the object at rest – that is, if it's not moving.
-If the object moves, its true mass decreases according to this formula:
+Rest mass differs from the regular mass . describes the mass of the object at rest – that is, if it's not moving.
+If the object moves, its true mass increases according to this formula: